The customer feedback loop consists of many moving parts:

 There’s also the aspect of not leaving people hanging.
-Customers who have requested certain features get notified when a project is complete.
+With the Canny Changelog, customers who have requested certain features get notified when a project is complete.
 From there, they can head straight to the Changelog to check out the details.

-Changelog isn’t only for your customers.
+Using a changelog isn’t only for your customers.
 It’s also an amazing asset to have for internal purposes.

 Having one official place for new features helps non-product teams stay in sync.
 They’ll be able to and organize their work without constantly asking about updates.

-If you don’t have an official Changelog, communicating changes to customers can be a hassle.
+If you don’t have an official changelog, communicating changes to customers can be a hassle.

 Without a central place for your releases, you have to use many channels to make sure everyone stays up to date.
 There’s no wondering which channels to use, or concern that someone won’t get the necessary info.

 An official changelog is easy for support, marketing, and anyone else to just link to when needed.
 The interface is easy to use for anyone regardless of whether they’re a developer or not.

-Attracting potential customers
+You’ll attract potential customers